brianray/mm/README.markdown

 ## Marmir is written with love

 Brian Ray [@brianray](http://twitter.com/brianray) wrote Marmir.
-Brian: is the organizer of ChiPy (http://chipy.org); one of the top 25 tech in Chicago (according to Crains Oct 2011); been professionaly developing software for business for 15 years ; and is sick of sub-par Python libraries for creating business spreadsheets.
+Brian: is the organizer of ChiPy (http://chipy.org); one of Chicago's Top Tech 25 (according to Crains Oct 2011); been professionally developing software for business for 15 years; and is sick of sub-par Python libraries for creating business spreadsheets.

 The name Marmir name from parts of the names Maura and Miranda, the author's girls.